Mikompilation/Mikompilation/docs/Fatal Frame 1.md

 - Ghosts that randomly appear in the scene as "Capturable ghost events" apper as `JIDOU ENE`
 - These types appear to have an int index to indicate the amount of that type you've encountered in the current game.
 This does get saved to the card.
 - `JIBAKU` in english could stand for, ghost bount to a specific physical location (usu. where death occured)
+- Toshu stands for house master and is referring to the Himuro house master.

 ### Structs: